gvegayon/appliedsnar/docs/part-01-02-the-basics.md

 To install R just follow the instructions available at http://cran.r-project.org.

-RStudio is the most popular Integrated Development Environment (IDE) for R that is developed by the company of the same name.
+RStudio is the most popular Integrated Development Environment (IDE) for R that is developed by [posit.co](https://posit.co).
 While having RStudio is not a requirement for using netdiffuseR, it is highly recommended.

 To get RStudio just visit https://www.rstudio.com/products/rstudio/download/.